Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 State access laws, in particular, are subject to change:

-- Massachusetts Governor Charlie Baker submitted a 2021 budget proposal that would have restricted birth and marriage records for 90 years, and death records for 50.
+- Massachusetts Gov. Charlie Baker submitted a 2021 budget proposal that would have restricted birth and marriage records for 90 years, and death records for 50.
 (Previously, all records had been open to researchers.)
 The budget passed without that policy change.

 - In 2022, advocacy group Reclaim the Records sued New York City, whose vital records are separate from (and more restrictive than) the rest of the state, to loosen the city’s lockdown on records.
 Partially as a result, the city created the NYC Historical Vital Records Project.

-The government determines the form in which you access the records, too: paper, microfilm, or online in a searchable database.
+The government determines the form in which you access the records, too: paper, microfilm or online in a searchable database.
 Local, state and federal budgets may set aside funds for providing access to records.

 “Many counties across the country are putting certain records online, and it is such a boon for genealogy research,” says Venezia.
-“Here in Pennsylvania, some counties have digitized marriage licenses, naturalization records, and deeds, among other records.”
+“Here in Pennsylvania, some counties have digitized marriage licenses, naturalization records and deeds, among other records.”

-You can access some federal records through fee-based government programs like the US Citizenship and Information Services (USCIS) genealogy program.
+You can access some federal records through fee-based government programs like the US Citizenship and Immigration Services (USCIS) genealogy program.
 It lets you request records related to naturalizations, visas and resident aliens, including 5.5 million detail-rich alien registration forms completed during World War II.

 Some old records, like passenger lists and censuses, have passed to the National Archives and Records Administration (NARA).
 NARA, an agency independent of the federal government, holds records at research facilities around the country.
 Its most popular records also are available at other libraries on microfilm and/or digitized on websites like Ancestry.com and FamilySearch.